SougataMukherjee/interview-kit/theory/js-ts.md

 closure(); //1
 closure(); //2
 ```
+Imagine you pack a lunchbox and give it to a friend, but even when you leave, they still have access to the items inside.
+Closures work exactly like that.
+When a function returns another function, the inner function remembers all the variables from its original environment, even after the outer function has finished running.
+JavaScript keeps those variables alive in memory because the inner function still needs them, creating a private preserved scope that continues to exist as long as the function using it exists.

 **Q6: What is an Expression?
 What is an Identifier?
 JS Variables?
 Difference: var, let, const**

 An expression is any reference to a variable value or a set of variable values.